 3. Using pg_shadow

 One more way to get the list of the users is by using the table pg_shadow that also contains information about the users in the PostgreSQL server.
 This table is kept for backward compatibility for the versions of PostgreSQL that are previous to 8.1.
-This table stores the roles which can log in and have the flag rolcanlogin as 1 in the pg_authid table.
-Pg_user is the view created on the base table pg_shadow table which is available publicly. pg_shadow is only accessible by the superuser. pg_user view contains the password field as blank to maintain security.
+This table stores the roles that can log in and flag rolcanlogin as 1 in the pg_authid table.
+Pg_user is the view created on the base table pg_shadow table, which is available publicly. pg_shadow is only accessible by the superuser. pg_user view contains the password field as blank to maintain security.
 The pg_ shadow table contains username, usesysid, usecreatedb, usesuper, userepl, usebypassrls, passwd, valuntil and useconfig fields for all the users in the database server.

 SELECT * FROM pg_shadow;